 It is due to open in September with an application to change the layout going before the council in April.

 The University of Bedfordshire, which already has campuses in Luton, Bedford and Aylesbury, has developed the project with Milton Keynes Council.

 It said it has put about £12.1m into the scheme with the council, contributing approximately £12m from sale of assets.

 It said UCMK is set to offer full and part-time higher education courses and has already registered students from Milton Keynes College.

-As well as a "core academic programme" of engineering, there will also be undergraduate degrees in journalism, psychology and criminology.'New chapter'
+As well as a "core academic programme" of engineering, there will also be undergraduate degrees in journalism, psychology and criminology.

 University of Bedfordshire vice chancellor, Bill Rammell called it "an exciting new chapter" for both the university and the town which delivered on "long-held local ambitions".